Our Body’s Immune Response

 While inflammation is a vital part of a healthy immune response.
 When there is chronic inflammation, the result is tissue damage.
 Your duodenum is the first part of the small intestine to receive partially digested food (chyme) from your stomach.

-An immune response to gluten causes the inner surface of the duodenum to become inflamed and swell.
+An immune response causes the inner surface of the duodenum to become inflamed and swell.
 This, in turn, results in damage to our villi – tiny hair-like projections lining the wall of the duodenum.
 It is through our villi that we absorb the nutrients from the food we digest.

 Our immune system will launch an attack on any gluten being absorbed through the villi.
 As a consequence, inflammation is sure to follow.
 The inflammatory response causes the villi to either fall off or lay flat.